oseminck/cidre/scripts/readme.md

 * create a new directory at the same level as the scripts and call it 'corpus'.
 * empty the variable `alreadyDownloaded`: replace the current definition starting on line 61 by `alreadyDownloaded=[]`
 * remplace the content of the variable `booksToDownload` by the list of URLs of books to download or by a list of lists with 2 elements: first the URL to download, then the file name to use to save the file.
 There are two examples of 'booksToDownload' provided in the two formats (line 82 and 102).
-* Simply execute the following command:
+* simply execute the following command:
 ```python step1-getEBooks.py```

 Tested on Windows 10 and MacOs